 I am a really good cook and make most everything from scratch.
 However, I love to eat out and try new foods/restaurants whenever I can.
 I don't have any hang-ups over food and eat just about anything (low-carb, less sugar tho).
 I like to taste the local fare when travelling.
 I once ate a Guinea Pig while travelling in Peru.
 Please don't tell my kids' Guinea pig if you should meet, I see the way she looks at me as though she suspects but she doesn't need confirmation.
 BTW no need to try Guinea Pig again, kinda like pigeon - not a lot of meat - more trouble than it's worth.

-I love to travel both within the US and internationally, although not so much by myself.
+I love to travel both within the US internationally.
 I've been to a lot of really cool places but there is still so much to see and do.

 I try and live a spirtual life, striving to increase my spirtual relationship with the rest of the world, its inhabitants and nature.
 I don't conform to any religion and am happy just learning about all of the worlds varying theories right now - no need to commit to any one.